jadonk/make-things-book/Dedication.rst

 To Alan, Mark and Jon, because knowing what you don't know is hard, and figuring out what to do with that lack of knowledge is pretty much impossible.

-To Tony, because your vision of a better world is helping me reconnect with my childhood self.
+To Roberto, because your vision of a better world is helping me reconnect with my childhood self.

 To my wife, because together we can take over the world.
 Er, I mean make it a better place.